 Each school provides both the supervisors and the PhD candidates with guidelines regarding the pilot study and the first-year assessment at the start of the PhD candidate’s contract period.
 These guidelines are also available from the respective websites.

 All PhD candidates are entitled to a research budget for presenting papers at conferences, research travel to archives/fieldwork/research trips, and the production of the thesis.

-Self-funded PhD candidates have a total budget of up to 3.750 euro (for their entire trajectory) for the conferences, research travel to archives/fieldwork/research trips (travel and accommodation, participation fee); and for the production of the thesis (printing, light editing).
+Self-funded PhD candidates (all PhD candidates who do not have a contract from the Faculty of Humanities) have a total budget of up to 3.750 euro (for their entire trajectory) for the conferences, research travel to archives/fieldwork/research trips (travel and accommodation, participation fee); and for the production of the thesis (printing, light editing).
 Costs for the cloak room at the defense venue can be claimed afterwards, on the basis of the invoice of the venue.

 To apply for this funding, and receive details how to claim, please contact Astrit Blommestijn via E: firstname.lastname@example.org.

 Externally funded PhD candidates (who recieve external funding through the Faculty of Humanities) as well as postdocs, have a personal budget (‘bench fee’) available to them via their project budget.
 For more infromation, please contact your project manager.